parkermac/LO/obs/collias/README.md

 ---

-#### Bad Data Issue:
+#### Bad Data Issues:

+NOTE: The process for finding and fixing these bugs is to:
+1. Visually inspect all the plots for each year to look for outliers.
+2. Set a mask in `plot_results.py` that will catch this error for one year and plot it with red dots (using -test True).
+Then by inspecting df1 you can figure out a station "name" that has the issue.
+3. Then set the testing choices in `process_data.py` to just do this year and station.
+Then inspect the DataFrame "A" which has not had the units conversion done, and this should allow you to identify problems like duplicated columns.

+_**Problem 1**_

-In many of the years there are some stations, often in Hood Canal, where DO is not real, and instead is a duplicate of Salinity:
+In many of the years there are some stations, often in Hood Canal, where DO is not real, and instead is a duplicate of Salinity.
+This is now handled with a mask in `process_data.py` by making that DO column nan.

 ```
 In [51]: run process_data -test True